MarkSkinner92/SolderSoft/README.md

 *More documentation coming soon*

 #### Technical Details
 A python script (app.py) is responsible for managing the serial port, and creating the wx window.
 However, the vast majority of the functionality is done in a web-like way with javascript, with HTML providing the UI structure.
 I chose to use javascript because I'm framiliar with it's syntax.
-It's easiest for me to develop, and it works very well with UI oriented applications, while still being able to handle the syncronus requirements just fine.
+It's easiest for me to develop, and it works very well with UI oriented applications, while still being able to handle the synchronous requirements just fine.

-I am considering switching this whole project to a web applicaiton, based on the widely supported USB API, and hosting it with Github Pages.
-The downside would be needing an internet conenction to launch, and a downgraded connector library, but the benifits would be no download/instalation, platform independance, and live updates.
-It would probably attract more community support too if it's open source like this and available as a web tool!
-How cool would that be.